Fatiima-Ezzahra/Operationalizing-Machine-Learning-in-Azure/README.md

 1. **Authentication** : In this step, we need to create a Security Principal (SP) to interact with the Azure Workspace.
 2. **Automated ML Experiment** : In this step, we create an experiment using Automated ML, configure a compute cluster, and use that cluster to run the experiment.
 3. **Deploy the best model** : Deploying the Best Model will allow us to interact with the HTTP API service and interact with the model by sending data over POST requests.
-4. **Enable logging** : Logging helps monitore our deployed model.
+4. **Enable logging** : Logging helps monitor our deployed model.
 It helps us know the number of requests it gets, the time each request takes, etc.
 5. **Swagger Documentation** : In this step, we consume the deployed model using Swagger.
 6. **Consume model endpoints** : We interact with the endpoint using some test data to get inference.
-7. **Create and publish a pipeline**
+7. **Create and publish a pipeline** : In this step, we automate this workflow by creating a pipeline with the Python SDK.

 ## Key Steps

 ### Authentication
-I used the lab Udacity providedto us, so I skipped this step since I'm not authorized to create a security principal.
+I used the lab Udacity provided to us, so I skipped this step since I'm not authorized to create a security principal.

 ### Automated ML Experiment
 In this step, I created an AutoML experiment to run using the [Bank Marketing](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) Dataset which was loaded in the Azure Workspace, choosing **'y'** as the target column.